 Environmental destruction is continuing despite our best personal efforts—such as recycling and using reusable bags.
 And any national or global effort to take bold climate action seems to move too slowly or maybe not at all.
 Given the magnitude and scale of the climate crisis, what can we do as committed individuals to have more of an impact?

 Taking Climate Action in Community: the Theory

-Will Grant, an environmental educator and mentor to Pachamama Alliance, has identified four levels in which people can take action: the individual level, the level of direct connections (friends and family), the level of community and local institutions, and the fourth level of policy and national institutions.
+According to educator and activist Will Grant, there are four "levels" of impact in which people can take action: the individual level, the level of direct connections (friends and family), the level of community and local institutions, and the fourth level of policy and national institutions.
 Grant believes we can have the greatest impact by acting at the local community level.

 There are several reasons why taking climate action at the community level is the most effective tactic.